Yxanu/FireWerk/coolify.md

 BASE_DELAY_MS=1500
 JITTER_MS=800

-📁 Mount your prompts and cookies folder into the container’s /app/data if you want to update them without rebuilding.
+📁 Mount your prompts and cookies folder into the container's /app/data if you want to update them without rebuilding.

+⚠️ **Important**: After deploying, you need to add your cookies file to the volume:
+1. Go to the "Files" or "Directories" tab in Coolify
+2. Navigate to `/app/data/`
+3. Upload `cookies.adobe.json` to the volume
+4. Or use the Terminal to copy the file: `cp /path/to/cookies.adobe.json /app/data/`

 ⸻